dotsthewarlock/ddcopp-anycard/PROJECT_CONTEXT.md

 - Preserve working functionality unless intentionally modifying it
 - Do not split mandatory release tasks into unnecessary follow-up cycles
 - Do not include unrelated refactors unless required for the requested change

+## UI Terminology

+Use these names as the canonical project vocabulary.
+When the user refers to UI elements using generic descriptions, interpret them as the corresponding project terminology and use the project terminology in responses, documentation, and implementation discussions.

+### Input Area

+Large textarea where card/PIN pairs are pasted.

+### Generate Button

+Button that creates Card Links from Input Area content.

+### Generated Cards List

+Output section displaying generated Card Links.

+### Card Link

+Individual generated card entry.

+### AnyCard Window

+Main AnyCard application page.

+### Popup Window

+Child window opened from AnyCard during workflow.

+### Target Window

+Retailer/gift-card page used with the Bookmarklet workflow.

+### Bookmarklet

+Browser bookmarklet used to automate card entry.

+### Version Banner

+Visible application version display.

+### Status Message

+User-facing informational or validation message.